Jonathan-Eyler-Werve/emotional-metadata/README.md

 # Emotional Metadata

 An attempt to make email less damaging by sending the author's context with the text.
 A chrome extention that builds on gmail.

-Work in progress.
+*not currently maintained* Feel free to fork and take over.

 ### Planned functionality